Bug report #7910

 Many thanks all - I'll do my best to work with Alessandro's work.

-#12 Updated by Jürgen Fischer about 10 years ago
+#12 Updated by Jürgen Fischer over 10 years ago

 • Status changed from Feedback to Closed